-The 353rd Special Operations Group is an integral part of the Air Force Special Operations Command and is home-based at Kadena Air Base, Japan.
-The group is comprised of more than 800 Airmen and is the only Air Force Special Operations unit in the Pacific.
+The 353rd Special Operations Wing is an integral part of the Air Force Special Operations Command and is home-based at Kadena Air Base, Japan.
+The wing is comprised of more than 800 Airmen and is the only Air Force Special Operations unit in the Pacific.

-The 353rd Special Operations Group is the focal point for special operations aviation activities throughout the Pacific.
-Under operational control of the commander, Special Operations Command Pacific, the 353rd SOG plans and executes general war and contingency operations using advanced aircraft, tactics and techniques to infiltrate, exfiltrate, resupply and support special operations forces.
+The 353rd Special Operations Wing is the focal point for special operations aviation activities throughout the Pacific.
+Under operational control of the commander, Special Operations Command Pacific, the 353rd SOW plans and executes general war and contingency operations using advanced aircraft, tactics and techniques to infiltrate, exfiltrate, resupply and support special operations forces.

 Its mission is to provide combat ready, responsive, specialized airpower and enablers to execute the full spectrum of the SOF mission.
 It maintains a worldwide mobility commitment, participates in Pacific theater exercises as directed and supports humanitarian and relief operations.